CadenzaProject/cadenzaproject.github.io/docs/clip1/take_part/clip1_FAQs.md

 ### 1.2 How is Lyric Intelligibility measured with listeners?

-In the Cadenza project, and vy using Prolific, various listeners with normal hearing transcribed the words from song excerpts processed in various ways, e.g. as-is and passed through a hearing loss simulation.
+In the Cadenza project, using Prolific, various listeners with normal hearing transcribed the words from song excerpts processed in various ways, e.g. as-is and passed through a hearing loss simulation.
 In this project, lyric intelligibility is measured as the number of words identified correctly as a percentage of the total number of words in a sentence.

 You might consider looking at [speech intelligibility metrics](https://www.sciencedirect.com/science/article/pii/S1877050918302187),